IvyMycelia/Myco/docs/COMMENTING_GUIDE.md

 ## **Conclusion**

-The comprehensive commenting approach used in Myco v2.0 transforms the codebase from a collection of code files into a self-documenting, navigable system.
+The commenting approach used in Myco v2.0 transforms the codebase from a collection of code files into a self-documenting, navigable system.
 Every developer who works with this code will find:

 - **Clear understanding** of what each component does
 - **Confident navigation** to find specific functionality
 - **Comprehensive guidance** on how to extend the system
-- **Professional documentation** that supports long-term maintenance
+- **Technical documentation** that supports long-term maintenance

 This commenting strategy ensures that Myco remains accessible, maintainable, and developer-friendly as it grows and evolves.
 The investment in thorough documentation pays dividends in development speed, code quality, and team productivity.